trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/AccountShippingCountryComparator.md

 ## Classes
 ### ASCComparatorException

-This exception is for throwing a custom exception to
+This exception class is for throwing a custom exception

 **Inheritance**